manuelhuber/ReactiveProgramming/index.md

 ```
 ## 2. What is Reactive Programming

-Reactive Programming is a programming paradigm for asynchronous propagation of change.
-Many considere it event driven.
+Reactive Programming is a programming paradigm for asynchronous propagation of change - it's often described as "event driven programming".
 Instead of "execute function B after function A" or "execute function A after 5 seconds" you declare "execute function A whenever event X happens".
 This is already common practice in almost every UI framework where you write event handler.
 You attach a function to a "button clicked" event for example.
 But reactive programming takes it even further by making streams of not only events but any data.
 And with a much more advanced API to manipulate and combine these streams.

 A great embodiment of reactive programming is ReactiveX - a language agnostic specification for reactive programming libraries.
 We will focus mainly on ReactiveX and RxJS (the JavaScript implementation of ReactiveX) but will also show you a bit of Socket.io.